-We uphold the civil and constitutional rights of all people in the United States.
+We uphold the civil rights of all people in the United States.

 We protect your rights through:

-We sue or prosecute those who violate civil rights laws.
+We sue or prosecute individuals and organizations who violate civil rights laws.

 You can help us do this work by reporting a possible civil rights violation through our online form.